GabrieleOliva/academic-kickstart/content/home/publications.md

 ---
 Journal Papers (Submitted)

-[SJ5] S. Guarino, G. Oliva, A. Di Pietro, M. Pollino and V. Rosato, “A Spatial De- cision Support System for Prioritizing Repair Interventions on Power Networks", Knowledge and Information Systems (submitted on May 2022).
+[SJ5] S. Guarino, G. Oliva, A. Di Pietro, M. Pollino and V. Rosato, “A Spatial Decision Support System for Prioritizing Repair Interventions on Power Networks", Knowledge and Information Systems (submitted on May 2022).

 [SJ4] Z. Al Zahra Sanai Dashti, G. Oliva, C. Seatzu, A. Gasparri and M. Franceschelli, “Distributed Mode Computation In Open Multi-Agent Systems", IEEE Control Systems Letters (submitted on February 2022).

-[SJ3] C. Fioravanti, L. Faramondi, G. Oliva and C. N. Hadjicostis “Eavesdropping- Resistant and Privacy-Preserving Consensus", IEEE Transactions on Control of Network Systems (revision submitted on January 2022).
+[SJ3] C. Fioravanti, L. Faramondi, G. Oliva and C. N. Hadjicostis “Eavesdropping-Resistant and Privacy-Preserving Consensus", IEEE Transactions on Control of Network Systems (revision submitted on January 2022).

 [SJ2] G. Oliva, M. Schlueuter, M. Muntomo and A. Scala “Dynamical Intervention Planning against COVID-19-like epidemics", Plos ONE (revision submitted on May 2022).